 For the purpose of reducing the worst case memory access, in this contribution, 4x4 bi-prediction is disabled by following aspects:

 Bi-prediction is disabled for 4x4 inter CUs.
-In merge mode, if the block size is 4x4, the motion vector in L1 direction is discarded for bi-prediction candidates.
+In merge mode, if the CU size is 4x4, the motion vector in L1 direction is discarded for bi-prediction candidates.
 In inter mode, 4x4 bi-prediction is prohibited and the bin which indicates uni-prediction and bi-prediction is not signaled.

 For ATMVP, the sub-block size is fixed to 8x8.
 If the width or height of CU is smaller than 8, ATMVP is disabled.
+The slice-level adaptation of the sub-block of ATMVP is removed.

-In affine mode, different sub-block sharps are used, which depend on the prediction direction and the CU size.
-For bi-prediction of affine block, the sub-block size is set equal to 8x4/4x8; for uni-prediction of affine block, the sub-block size is set equal to 4x4.
-8x4 and 4x8 sub-block size for bi-prediction of affine block are selected by the CU size.
-If the width of CU is larger than or equal to its height, the sub-block size is set equal to 8x4; otherwise, the sub-block size is set equal to 4x8.
-In affine merge mode, if the CU size is equal to 8x8, in order to make the CU can be both horizontal and vertical spilt, the motion vector in L1 direction is discarded for a bi-prediction candidate, which is similar to the situation for 4x4 CU coded as merge mode.
+In affine mode, different sub-block shapes are used, which depend on the prediction direction and the CU size, as shown in Table 1.

+For uni- prediction affine coded CU, the sub-block size is set equal to 4x4.

+For bi- prediction affine coded CU, and if the width of the CU is larger than or equal to its height, the sub-block size is set equal to 8x4;

+For bi-prediction affine coded CU, and if the height of the CU is smaller than its height, the sub-block size is set equal to 4x8;

+Bi- prediction affine coded CU with size 8x8 is forbidden because it can only be horizontally split into two 8x4 sub-blocks.
+In affine merge mode, if the CU size is equal to 8x8, the motion vector in L1 direction is discarded for bi-prediction candidates, which is similar to the situation for 4x4 CU coded as merge mode.

+Table 1 Sub-block shapes